kunalsaxena/1mr-hiring/2023-SE-Intern/Assignment.md

 You should submit the following:

-- The complete React app code and backend app code with proper organization and comments.
+- The complete React app code and backend app code with proper structure and  comments.
 - A README file with steps to run the frontend and backend application, including database setup.
 - Screenshots displaying each of the following steps:
   1. React and backend applications running without errors.